BerkeleyAutomation/DART/README.md

 Again, other versions of Mujoco may work, but they have not been tested on this project.

-## Running Tests
+## Reproducing the Experiments

+The results from the paper with the exact same parameters can be reproduced by running the following shell scripts

+	sh test.sh
+	sh plot.sh

+The `test.sh` script will run all four domains (Hopper, Walker, HalfCheeth, and Humanoid) for several trials using each algorithm used in the paper and in the supplementary material.
+Note that this may take hours to complete.
+Once finished, the data collected can be found in the `results/` directory.
+Subdirectories will be named after the parameters used.

+By running `plot.sh`, reward and loss plots for each environment will be generated as in Fig. 2 and Fig. 4.
+Loss plots for the random covariance matrices with hand-chosen traces will also be generated as in Fig. 5 of the paper.
+For the loss plots, loss on the robot's distribution is shown with solid lines and error bars.
+Loss on the supervisor's distribution is shown with dashed lines.

+The simulated error, i.e., the error simulated by a noisy supervisor, may also be plotted in a similar fashion.
+Although this data is collected from each test, the curves are left out by default so as not to clutter the plots.

+For `plot_reward.py`, an optional `--normalize` flag may be added to normalize the reward between 0 and 1 as in the paper.

+## Explanations of Experiments and Parameters

 The general methods used for initializing the tasks, collecting the data and evaluating the learners can be found in `framework.py`.
+The number of trials to run each experiment may be specified in `framework.py`.

 Each test file (`test_bc.py`, `test_dart.py`, etc.) runs a different learning algorithm which takes a series of arguments.
-`test_bc.py` runs behavior cloning without any noise as a baseline. `test_dagger` runs the DAgger algorithm (Ross et al.).
-`test_rand.py` runs behavior cloning with a Gaussian-noisy supervisor where the covariance matrix is chosen randomly. `test_dart.py` runs the DART iterative noise optimization algorithm.
+`test_bc.py` runs behavior cloning without any noise as a baseline. `test_dagger` runs the DAgger algorithm (Ross et al.). `test_dagger_b.py` runs DAgger-B, which is variant of DAgger where the policy is only updated on select iterations to reduce the computational burden. `test_iso.py` runs behavior cloning with a noisy supervisor with a isotropic covariance matrix. `test_rand.py` runs behavior cloning with a Gaussian-noisy supervisor where the covariance matrix is chosen randomly and scaled to a predetermined trace. `test_dart.py` runs the DART iterative noise optimization algorithm.

-Tests with arguments used in the DART paper are listed in `test.sh` as an example, which you may run by executing

-	sh test.sh

-Data from each trial will be saved as CSV files under the `results/` directory with sub-directories named after the given arguments.
+Each experiment requires a series of arguments.
 Arguments common to all tests are given below:

 * `--envname [string]` Name for the OpenAI gym environment e.g. Hopper-v1
 * `--t [integer]` Number of times steps per trajectory
 * `--iters [space-separated integers]` Iterations to evaluate the learned policy

+The following are arguments specific to each algorithm:

 #### DART Arguments